-I worked for an organic farm in 2022.
-One of my responsibilities was to train farm workers in milking goats.
-The milking process had many steps, and workers kept forgetting the steps and what order to do them.
+I spent my sabbatical in 2022 at the Oregon Extension.
+One of my responsibilities was to train students in milking goats.
+The milking process had many steps, and students kept forgetting the steps and what order to do them.

 I designed this job aid in Canva.
 It was posted in the goat shed and also in the kitchen where milk was processed.
-It allowed workers to independently complete the milking without requiring a supervisor present to remind them of the steps.
+It allowed students to independently complete the milking without requiring a supervisor to remind them of the steps.

 A help desk was having difficulty with new workers remembering the steps to answering and logging a phone call.